The Spring 2011 Anime Preview Guide

 Review:

-Anime adaptations of visual novels would probably get a better rap if more of them were like Steins;Gate, a psychological thriller from the same studio that gave us Chaos;Head a few years back.
+Anime adaptations of visual novels would probably get a better rap if more of them were like Steins;Gate, a psychological thriller from the same studio that gave us Chaos;HEAd a few years back.
 Although both series are mind-benders designed to mess with one's perception of reality, Steins;Gate goes one further, invoking ideas of time travel and even name-dropping famed Internet weirdo John Titor.
 Are you ready to have your mind messed with?
 Then let's go.

-Steins;Gate centers around Rintarou Okabe (alias Ryouma Hououin), a self-declared mad scientist who runs the so-called Laboratory of Future Gadgets (but is really just a cozy geek hangout).
+Steins;Gate centers around Rintarō Okabe (alias Ryouma Hououin), a self-declared mad scientist who runs the so-called Laboratory of Future Gadgets (but is really just a cozy geek hangout).
 Okabe's adventure begins when he visits Akihabara to hear a lecture from a supposed time-machine inventor.
 After Okabe ditches the lecture, however, strange things start to happen: he discovers a fellow researcher's bloody corpse while exploring the halls, city crowds briefly disappear while he's crossing the street, and a satellite crashes into the building that he was just in.
 But when Okabe tries to discuss these events with others, their conflicting accounts begin to puzzle him.
 Only after comparing text messages does he realize: did he just experience some kind of time-slip?

 This premise borrows plenty from its science-fiction forebears, but Episode 1 still mixes things up enough to be a brain-tickling delight.
 The deceptive storytelling creates a neat little guessing game of imagination versus reality and past versus present (or future?), while the characters' odd personalities give them an intriguing, dark-edged quality.
 That edge is also bolstered visually by a shadowy color palette, striking camera angles, and animation that's polished enough to present the "normal world" and then subtly start adding abnormalities to it.
 The sparse, dissonant background music also reinforces this unsettling mood.